Tyler-Mommsen/.github/profile/README.md

 This is where I upload all my source code for my videos on [My YouTube Channel](https://www.youtube.com/@TylerMommsen).

-If you want to get access to the code for all my YouTube videos, you can [Sponsor me here](https://github.com/sponsors/TylerMommsen) and you will also get in-depth code walkthroughs for my projects.
+If you want to get access to the code for all my YouTube videos, you can [sponsor me here](https://github.com/sponsors/TylerMommsen) and you will also get in-depth code walkthroughs for my projects.

 Your support enables me to keep creating and improving the videos I’m passionate about, and I’m truly thankful for your consideration!